jcooper94/jcooper94/README.md

 <h1 align="center">Hi 👋, I'm Jared</h1>
 <h3 align="center">A passionate linux enthusiast, homelabber, and soon to be Networking Proffesional!
 I have a broad range of of skills mostly due to my passion for learning and tinkering around with things.
-It all started with a 2003 eMachines T3256.</h3>
+It all started with a 2003 eMachines T3256.
+I'm ditching my personal site and blog and will be using my Github in it's place.
+Feel free to look around!</h3>

 - 🌱 I’m currently studying for my **CCNA!**